 - After you dust.
 Mop your floor with a damp microfiber mop, or lightly spray with and mop.

 You don’t need much water, just enough to wet the surface to disinfect.
-Use a small amount of mild detergent + degreaser solution in warm water.
+Use a small amount of mild detergent + degreaser solution in cold water.
 Let air dry.

 Some helpful tips when using a cleaning solution...

 - Always test your solution first on a small, inconspicuous area or a sample.